loganblackstad/loganblackstad.github.io/_posts/2018-12-18-Simple-Python-Visualizations-With-Code.md

 Bar Plots
 Bar plots are most effective when you are trying to visualize categorical data that has few (probably < 10) categories.
 If we have too many categories then the bars will be very cluttered in the figure and hard to understand.
-They’re nice for categorical data because you can easily see the difference between the categories based on the size of the bar (i.e magnitude); categories are also easily divided and colour coded too.
+They’re nice for categorical data because you can easily see the difference between the categories based on the size of the bar (i.e magnitude); categories are also easily divided and color coded too.
 There are 3 different types of bar plots we’re going to look at: regular, grouped, and stacked.
 Check out the code below the figures as we go along.

 The regular barplot is in the first figure below.
 In the barplot() function, x_data represents the tickers on the x-axis and y_data represents the bar height on the y-axis.
 The error bar is an extra line centered on each bar that can be drawn to show the standard deviation.

 Grouped bar plots allow us to compare multiple categorical variables.
 Check out the second bar plot below.
 The first variable we are comparing is how the scores vary by group (groups G1, G2, ... etc).
-We are also comparing the genders themselves with the colour codes.
+We are also comparing the genders themselves with the color codes.
 Taking a look at the code, the y_data_list variable is now actually a list of lists, where each sublist represents a different group.
-We then loop through each group, and for each group we draw the bar for each tick on the x-axis; each group is also colour coded.
+We then loop through each group, and for each group we draw the bar for each tick on the x-axis; each group is also color coded.

 Stacked bar plots are great for visualizing the categorical make-up of different variables.
 In the stacked bar plot figure below we are comparing the server load from day-to-day.
-With the colour coded stacks, we can easily see and understand which servers are worked the most on each day and how the loads compare to the other servers on all days.
+With the color coded stacks, we can easily see and understand which servers are worked the most on each day and how the loads compare to the other servers on all days.
 The code for this follows the same style as the grouped bar plot.
 We loop through each group, except this time we draw the new bars on top of the old ones rather than beside them.

 Regular Bar Plot